 The Fund was expected to accrue $12 Million a year, to be overseen by a Sacramento Children’s Fund Planning and Oversight Commission.
 Allowable uses would have included mentoring, job training, culturally-based hearing practices, summer and after-school learning, early childhood education and parent support services.

 Sac Kids First drafted the measure and collected signatures to place it on the ballot.
 Ultimately the measure only received 45% of the vote due primarily to opposition by the Mayor and by a vigorous opposition campaign waged by the city’s firefighters’ union.
 The youth involved in the campaign, however, were not discouraged.
 They felt like they gained momentum and plan to keep fighting.
 AND, while the Mayor opposed the SacKids measure, he promised to propose “a better way” – his own ballot measure for a youth fund.
-Meanwhile there is currently a measure before the City Council declaring youth development a public safety issue.
+Meanwhile the City Council passed a resolution declaring youth development a public safety issue.
 The proponents of the children and youth fund see this as one more step in increasing resources to the children and youth of Sacramento.

 - Sacramento City Council resolution making youth development a public safety issue